-Suso Makes Sevilla Move Permanent
+Suso makes Sevilla move permanent

 It was confirmed last week that Simon Kjaer had gone in the opposite direction, having been on loan at Milan since January.

-While their LaLiga campaign is over, Sevilla face Roma in a Europa League last-16 match in Duisburg on August 6.
+Sevilla faces Roma in a Europa League last-16 match in Duisburg on 6 August.